-The 2016 Olympic Games kicked off in Rio this past weekend.
+The 2018 Olympic Games will kick off in PyeongChang today!
 Even if you’ve been hiding under a rock for years, you understand the idea of the Olympics.
 Top-tier athletes from around the world gather to compete in their respective sports, or games, to achieve ultimate victory for themselves and for their country.
 What could such an event have in common with your retirement preparation?
 Several things, actually, but we’ll focus on just three.

 For most athletes competing in the Olympics, their overall goal is to leave the Olympic arena with a gold medal.
 However, this larger goal is most likely comprised of smaller, more specific goals.
 Just as a track and field athlete makes time and distance goals to keep them focused during training, you should define a goal for your retirement savings.